isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Modular Sports.md

 The Modular Sports CCA provides a platform for the students to hone and improve on their sports movement and manipulative skills.
-The students will be learning Volleyball in Semester 1 and Floorball in Semester 2.
+The students will be learning Football in Semester 1 and Floorball in Semester 2.